axelawey/cryptvault-web-app/README.md

 - Python
 - Secure Shell Hashing

-Feel free to explore and experiment with different encryption and decryption techniques using CryptVault!
+Feel free to explore and experiment with different encryption and decryption techniques using cryptvault.!